Einstein-type elliptic systems: Analysis of the PDE system

 where $D$ represents the $e$-covariant derivative; $\mu_e$ the Riemannian volume form associated with $e$, $\sigma(x)=(1+d^2(x))^{\frac{1}{2}}$ and $d(x)=d(x,p)$ the distance in the Riemannian metric $e$ of an arbitrary point $x$ to a fixed point $p$. \end{defn}

-It should be noted that a field $u\in L^p_{\delta}$ has some asymptotic behaviour at infinity, given by $|u|_e=o(|x|^{-(\delta+\frac{n}{p})})$.
-This remark makes clear the relation between our choice of weight parameter and other choices used in other standard references, such as \cite{Maxwell1},\cite{Mazzeo},\cite{Holst2} and \cite{Bartnik}.
+Noticing that, near infinity, a field $u\in L^p_{\delta}\cap C^0$ behaves like $\vert u\vert_e=o(\vert x\vert^{-(\delta+\frac{n}{p})})$ makes clear the relation between our choice of weight parameter and other choices used in other standard references, such as \cite{Maxwell1,Mazzeo,Holst2,Bartnik}.
 Furthermore, having in mind the behaviour at infinity of elements in $W^p_{s,\delta}$, we present the following definition.